jiao2560/Milestone-1---The-World/README.md

 7. When you click on the character portrait, you can see the character information including weapons, location and name.

 8. You can end the game at any time by pressing the x button in the upper right corner.

+Ah, I see what you mean now!
+You’re asking for a description of what the example run demonstrates in terms of functionality.
+Here's a more concise and focused explanation for your `README.md`:

+---

+This example run demonstrates the following core functionality of the game:

+1. **Game Initialization**:
+   - When the program is run, it displays a welcome screen with a message: "Welcome to Doctor Lucky's Mansion!
+The game was created by Leo."

+2. **Game Setup Options**:
+   - The user is presented with two buttons:
+     - **Start Game**: Starts the game with the default `mansion.txt` file.
+     - **Upload World**: Allows the user to upload a custom `.txt` file to create a personalized game world.

+3. **Game Interface**:
+   - Upon starting the game, the map of the mansion is displayed.
+Users can zoom in/out using the controls in the top right or scroll using the mouse wheel.
+   - The map shows the positions of human players, Doctor Lucky, and computer players.

+4. **Look Around (L Key)**:
+   - Pressing the **L key** displays a window showing the neighboring rooms of the current player's location.

+5. **Pick Up Weapons (P Key)**:
+   - Pressing the **P key** opens a window that lists weapons available for pickup in the current room, or informs the player if there are no weapons in the room.
+When a weapon is picked up, it is recorded on the right side of the screen (e.g., "Picked up: 3 Crepe Pan").

+6. **Attack Doctor (A Key)**:
+   - Pressing the **A key** triggers an attack on Doctor Lucky.
+If the player is not in the same room as Doctor Lucky, an error window pops up.
+Otherwise, the attack result is displayed on the screen.

+---